railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    *New Account*

 The :guilabel:`Account Type` entry is taken from the list of types that you just created.
-Although it looks a bit like a text box, it doesn't behave in quite the same way.
+Although it looks a bit like a text box, it does not behave in quite the same way.
 A single :kbd:`Del` or :kbd:`Backspace` keystroke is all you need to delete the whole text, and when you type the name (or part of the name) you still need to associate that text with the entry by clicking the :guilabel:`Search` icon to the right of the field.